praveenpuglia/shadow-dom-in-depth/README.md

 ## Terminologies

 **- DOM :** What we get over the wire (or wireless :|) is a string of text.
 To render something on the screen, the browsers have to parse that string of text and convert it into a data model so it can understand things better.
-It also preserves the hierarchy from the original string by creating putting those parsed objects in a tree structure.
+It also preserves the hierarchy from the original string by putting those parsed objects in a tree structure.

 We need to do that to make the machines understand our documents better.
 This tree like data model of our document is called Document Object Model.

 **- Component Author :** The person who creates a component and defines how it works.
 Generally the person who writes a lot of shadow DOM code.
 Example - Browser vendors create the `input` element.

 **- Component User :** Well, they use components built by authors.
 They can pass in light DOM and set attributes and properties on your component.
 They can even extend the internals of a component if they want.
-Example - We the user who use the `input` element.
+Example - we, the users who use the `input` element.

 **- Shadow Root:** It's what gets attached to an element to give that element its shadow DOM.
 Technically it's a non-element node, a special kind of [_DocumentFragment_](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment).